gaepdit/air-web/docs/Data-entities/Enforcement-ERD.md

     STP }o--|| ACT: "may be required by (CO only)"
 ```

-† See next diagram for Enforcement Actions.<br>
-‡ Pollutants & Air Programs are combined on the graph but are tracked separately.
+† Pollutants & Air Programs are combined on the graph but are tracked separately.

 ### Enforcement Action Types